Noise Levels in North Meadow Brook, Norfolk, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,281 North Meadow Brook residents, or 41.0%, live above that level.
 By land area, 50.0% of North Meadow Brook is above 55 dBA.

 Average noise levels for North Meadow Brook residents, grouped by direction from the center of North Meadow Brook.
-Eastern North Meadow Brook carries the highest population-weighted average; Northern North Meadow Brook carries the lowest.
-Just 0% of residents in Northern North Meadow Brook live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern North Meadow Brook.
+The highest population-weighted average is in eastern North Meadow Brook; the lowest is in northwestern North Meadow Brook, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central North Meadow Brook